qwo/blog/content/post/tips-when-producing-your-app-on-the-play-store.md

-title: Tips when producing your app on the play store
++++
-date: 2014-02-18 09:27:03
+title = "Dont lock yourself out on the Play Store" "date" = "2014-02-18T09:27:03"

-tags: android
++++

----
+ Tips when producing your app on the play store

 + Make sure you set the price avaliable in all  countries
 + Don't lose your APK signing key, you'll regret it